kent-map/kent/built/lullingstone-roman-villa.md

 <param ve-entity eid="Q26163"> <!--Sandwich-->
 <param ve-entity eid="Q146676"> <!--Crayford-->

-'If jealous Juno had seen the swimming of the bull, she might more justly have gone to the halls of Aelous' - _Translation of a Latin inscription on the mosaic floor at Lullingstone Roman Villa_
+'If jealous Juno had seen the swimming of the bull, she might more justly have gone to the halls of Aelous'
+_Translation of a Latin inscription on the mosaic floor at Lullingstone Roman Villa_
 <br><br>
 Lullingstone Roman Villa is situated near the village of Eynsford, in the Darent Valley.
-It was unearthed during archaeological excavations undertaken by Lieutenant Colonel Geoffrey Wells Meates F.S.A. and Ernest Greenfield in the late 1940s to early 1960s.[^ref1]
+It was unearthed during archaeological excavations undertaken by Lieutenant Colonel Geoffrey Wells Meates F.S.A., Ernest Greenfield and Edwyn Birchenough in the late 1940s to early 1960s.[^ref1]

 Evidence of the Roman villa had been discovered much earlier in the middle of the eighteenth century when erecting a new deer-fence around Lullingstone Park.
 Coins and small objects found near the site provided further evidence of Roman occupation.
 In 1939, Ernest Greenfield, an enthusiastic archaeologist from Sidcup, and Edwyn Birchenough detected a Roman wall under the roots of a fallen tree, but it was not until after the Second World War that archaeological excavation could begin.[^ref2]